OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 ## Tools for Android

-### Recommended Tools - Android device

-There are many tools and frameworks used throughout this guide to assess the security of Android applications.
-In the next sections, you will learn more about some of the commands and interesting use cases.
-Please check the official documentation for installation instructions of the following tools/APKs:

-- APK Extractor: App to extract APKs without root.
-- Frida server: Server for Frida, the dynamic instrumentation toolkit for developers, reverse-engineers, and security researchers.
-See [Frida](#frida "Frida section") section below for more information.
-- Drozer agent: Agent for drozer, the framework that allows you to search for security vulnerabilities in apps and devices.
-See [Drozer](#drozer "Drozer section") section below for more information.
+### Busybox

-- Busybox:  Busybox combines multiple common Unix utilities into a small single executable.
+Busybox combines multiple common Unix utilities into a small single executable.
 The utilities included generally have fewer options than their full-featured GNU counterparts, but are sufficient enough to provide a complete environment on a small or embedded system.
 Busybox can be installed on a rooted device by downloading the Busybox application from Google Play Store.
 You can also download the binary directly from the [Busybox website](https://busybox.net "Busybox Website").
 Once downloaded, make an `adb push busybox /data/local/tmp` to have the executable available on your phone.
 A quick overview of how to install and use Busybox can be found in the [Busybox FAQ](https://busybox.net/FAQ.html#getting_started "Busybox FAQ").

-### Recommended Tools - Host computer

-In order to analyze Android apps, you should install the following tools on your host computer.
-Please check the official documentation for installation instructions of the following tools/frameworks.
-We'll be referring to them throughout the guide.

-### Reverse Engineering and Static Analysis

-#### Tooling

-Make sure that the following is installed on your system (see the "[Android Basic Security Testing](0x05b-Basic-Security_Testing.md)" chapter for installation instructions):

-- The newest SDK Tools and SDK Platform-Tools packages.
-These packages include the Android Debugging Bridge (ADB) client and other tools that interface with the Android platform.
-- The Android NDK.
-This is the Native Development Kit that contains prebuilt toolchains for cross-compiling native code for different architectures.
-You'll need it if you plan to deal with native code, e.g. to inspect it or to be able to debug or trace it (the NDK contains useful prebuilt versions of such as gdbserver or strace for various architectures).

-In addition to the SDK and NDK, you'll also need something to make Java bytecode more human-readable.
-Fortunately, Java decompilers generally handle Android bytecode well.
-Popular free decompilers include [JD](http://jd.benow.ca/ "JD"), [JAD](http://www.javadecompilers.com/jad "JAD"), [Procyon](https://github.com/mstrobel/procyon "Procyon"), and [CFR](https://www.benf.org/other/cfr/ "CFR").
-For convenience, we have packed some of these decompilers into our [apkx wrapper script](https://github.com/b-mueller/apkx "apkx - APK Decompilation for the Lazy").
-This script completely automates the process of extracting Java code from release APK files and makes it easy to experiment with different backends (we'll also use it in some of the following examples).

-Other tools are really a matter of preference and budget.
-A ton of free and commercial disassemblers, decompilers, and frameworks with different strengths and weaknesses exist.
-We'll be covering some of them in this chapter.

-##### Building a Reverse Engineering Environment for Free

-With a little effort, you can build a reasonable GUI-based reverse engineering environment for free.

-For navigating the decompiled sources, we recommend [IntelliJ](https://www.jetbrains.com/idea/ "IntelliJ IDEA"), a relatively lightweight IDE that works great for browsing code and allows basic on-device debugging of the decompiled apps.
-However, if you prefer something that's clunky, slow, and complicated to use, [Eclipse](https://eclipse.org/ide/ "Eclipse") is the right IDE for you (based on the author's personal bias).

-If you don't mind looking at Smali instead of Java, you can use the [smalidea plugin for IntelliJ](https://github.com/JesusFreke/smalidea "Smalidea") for debugging.
-Smalidea supports single-stepping through the bytecode and identifier renaming, and it watches for non-named registers, which makes it much more powerful than a JD + IntelliJ setup.

-[apktool](https://github.com/iBotPeaches/Apktool "apktool") is a popular free tool that can extract and disassemble resources directly from the APK archive and disassemble Java bytecode to Smali format (Smali/Baksmali is an assembler/disassembler for the Dex format.
-It's also Icelandic for "Assembler/Disassembler"). apktool allows you to reassemble the package, which is useful for patching and applying changes to the Android Manifest.

-You can accomplish more elaborate tasks (such as program analysis and automated de-obfuscation) with open source reverse engineering frameworks such as [Radare2](https://www.radare.org "Radare2"), [Ghidra](https://ghidra-sre.org/ "Ghidra") and [Angr](https://angr.io/ "Angr").
-You'll find usage examples for many of these free tools and frameworks throughout the guide.

-##### Commercial Tools

-Building a reverse engineering environment for free is possible.
-However, there are some commercial alternatives.
-The most commonly used are:

-- [JEB](https://www.pnfsoftware.com "JEB Decompiler"), a commercial decompiler, packs all the functionality necessary for static and dynamic analysis of Android apps into an all-in-one package.
-It is reasonably reliable and includes prompt support.
-It has a built-in debugger, which allows for an efficient workflow.
-Setting breakpoints directly in the decompiled (and annotated) sources is invaluable, especially with ProGuard-obfuscated bytecode.
-Of course, convenience like this doesn't come cheap, and now that JEB is provided via a subscription-based license, you'll have to pay a monthly fee to use it.

-- [IDA Pro](https://www.hex-rays.com/products/ida/ "IDA Pro") in its paid version is compatible with ARM, MIPS, Java bytecode, and, of course, Intel ELF binaries.
-It also comes with debuggers for both Java applications and native processes.
-With its powerful scripting, disassembling, and extension capabilities, IDA Pro usually works great for static analysis of native programs and libraries.
-However, the static analysis facilities it offers for Java code are rather basic: you get the Smali disassembly but not much more.
-You can't navigate the package and class structure, and some actions (such as renaming classes) can't be performed, which can make working with more complex Java apps tedious.
-In addition, unless you can afford the paid version, it won't be of help when reversing native code as the freeware version does not support the ARM processor type.

-- Androguard: A python based tool, which can use to disassemble and decompile Android apps - <https://github.com/androguard/androguard>
-- Android Backup Extractor: Utility to extract and repack Android backups created with adb backup (ICS+).
-Largely based on BackupManagerService.java from AOSP - <https://github.com/nelenkov/android-backup-extractor>

-#### Adb
+### Adb

-- Android Debug Bridge (adb): A versatile command line tool used to communicate with an emulator instance or connected Android device - <https://developer.android.com/studio/command-line/adb.html>

 [adb](https://developer.android.com/studio/command-line/adb "Android Debug Bridge") (Android Debug Bridge), shipped with the Android SDK, bridges the gap between your local development environment and a connected Android device.
 You'll usually leverage it to test apps on the emulator or a connected device via USB or Wi-Fi.
 Use the `adb devices` command to list the connected devices and execute it with the `-l` argument to retrieve more details on them.